Normal permissions

 Permission groups

 Permissions are organized into groups related to a device's capabilities or features.
 Under this system, permission requests are handled at the group level and a single permission group corresponds to several permission declarations in the app manifest.
-For example, the SMS group includes both theREAD_SMS
+For example, the SMS group includes both theREAD_SMS and the

-declarations.
+RECEIVE_SMS declarations.
 Grouping

 permissions in this way enables the user to make more meaningful and informed